ivaylen/VendingMachineAPI/README.md

 1. Clone this repository.
 2. There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the main method in the “ ” class from your IDE.
+One way is to execute the main method in the “VendingMachineApplication” class from your IDE.
 3. After the project is running, you can test the services here: http://localhost:8080/swagger-ui/.